wo4mei3/bcaml/README.md

 ## 8. License

 This project is licensed under the GPLv2.0.
-Please refer to the `LICENSE` file for more details.
+Please refer to the `LICENCE` file for more details.

 ## 9. Contact